Tube sound: Single-ended triode (SET) amplifiers

 SET amplifiers show poor measurements for distortion with a resistive load, have low output power, are inefficient, have poor damping factors and high measured harmonic distortion.
 But they perform somewhat better in dynamic and impulse response.

-The triode, despite being the oldest signal amplification device, also can (depending on the device in question) have a more linear no-feedback transfer characteristic than more advanced devices such as beam tetrodes and pentodes.
+The triode, despite being the oldest signal amplification device, can also (depending on the device in question) have a more linear no-feedback transfer characteristic than more advanced devices such as beam tetrodes and pentodes.

 All amplifiers, regardless of class, components, or topology, have some measure of distortion.
-This mainly harmonic distortion is a unique pattern of simple and monotonically decaying series of harmonics, dominated by modest levels of second harmonic.
+This mainly harmonic distortion is a unique pattern of a simple and monotonically decaying series of harmonics, dominated by modest levels of second harmonic.
 The result is like adding the same tone one octave higher in the case of second-order harmonics, and one octave plus one fifth higher for third-order harmonics.
-The added harmonic tone is lower in amplitude, at about 1–5% or less in a no feedback amp at full power and rapidly decreasing at lower output levels.
-Hypothetically, a single-ended power amplifier's second harmonic distortion might reduce similar harmonic distortion in a single driver loudspeaker, if their harmonic distortions were equal and amplifier was connected to the speaker so that the distortions would neutralize each other.
+The added harmonic tone is lower in amplitude, at about 1–5% or less in a no-feedback amp at full power and rapidly decreasing at lower output levels.
+Hypothetically, a single-ended power amplifier's second harmonic distortion might reduce similar harmonic distortion in a single driver loudspeaker if their harmonic distortions were equal and the amplifier was connected to the speaker so that the distortions would neutralize each other.

 SETs usually only produce about 2 watt (W) for a 2A3 tube amp to 8 W for a 300B up to the practical maximum of 40 W for an 805 tube amp.
-The resulting sound pressure level depends on the sensitivity of the loudspeaker and the size and acoustics of the room as well as amplifier power output.
+The resulting sound pressure level depends on the sensitivity of the loudspeaker and the size and acoustics of the room, as well as amplifier power output.
 Their low power also makes them ideal for use as preamps.
 SET amps have a power consumption of a minimum of 8 times the stated stereo power.
 For example, a 10 W stereo SET uses a minimum of 80 W, and typically 100 W.

 Single-ended pentode and tetrode amplifiers

 The special feature among tetrodes and pentodes is the possibility to obtain ultra-linear or distributed load operation with an appropriate output transformer.
-In practice, in addition to loading the plate terminal, distributed loading (of which ultra linear circuit is a specific form) distributes the load also to cathode and screen terminals of the tube.
-An Ultra-linear connection and distributed loading are both in essence negative feedback methods, which enable less harmonic distortion along with other characteristics associated with negative feedback.
+In practice, in addition to loading the plate terminal, distributed loading (of which ultra-linear circuit is a specific form) also distributes the load to the cathode and screen terminals of the tube.
+An Ultra-linear connection and distributed loading are both, in essence, negative feedback methods, which enable less harmonic distortion along with other characteristics associated with negative feedback.
 Ultra-linear topology has mostly been associated with amplifier circuits based on research by D. Hafler and H. Keroes of Dynaco fame.
 Distributed loading (in general and in various forms) has been employed by the likes of McIntosh and Audio Research.